Config Development Introduction

 Contains all your installed addons.
 Similarly to the default pack, Terra will also come pre-installed with a set of Core Addons as explained at the beginning of this page.

-3. Beginning Config Development
+3. Development Workflow#

 From this point on, you have the option of either beginning a new pack from scratch, or modifying an existing pack.